School of Mining Engineering, Room 162, 1st floor, Old Main Building (K15), Kensington campus

 Information on groundwater courses at UNSW generally is here: http://www.connectedwaters.unsw.edu.au/courses-careers

-In 2015, a new ARC Linkage project commenced on "Avoiding catastrophic failure of cable bolts in underground mines".
+ARC Linkage project (2015-2017), "Avoiding catastrophic failure of cable bolts in underground mines".
 Associate Professor Serkan Saydam, Wendy and several colleagues are working on geomechanical, hydrogeological and materials engineering aspects of this issue.
 This Federal government grant leverages funding from several mining companies and Jenmar Australia.

-In 2015, a new MEA grant commenced on "Fracture continuity and seepage through a stratified rock mass as a function of rock strength and saturation" in collaboration with Dr Noune Melkoumian at the University of Adelaide and several colleagues.
+MEA grant (2015) on "Fracture continuity and seepage through a stratified rock mass as a function of rock strength and saturation" in collaboration with Dr Noune Melkoumian at the University of Adelaide and several colleagues.

-In 2014, a new ARC LIEF grant commenced where Professor Andy Baker, Wendy and several colleagues will develop new analytical capability at UNSW to investigating groundwater interactions.
+ARC LIEF grant (2014) for Professor Andy Baker, Wendy and several colleagues developing new analytical capability at UNSW to investigating groundwater interactions.
 A high termperature lemental analyser coupled to a state-of-the-art mass spectrometer will enable analysis of a range of isotopes in solid and liquid samples.

-In 2013, an AINSE research project was awarded to UNSW through the Australian Nuclear Science and Technology Organisation (ANSTO).
+AINSE research project (2013) awarded to UNSW through the Australian Nuclear Science and Technology Organisation (ANSTO).
 Wendy and collaborator Dr Adam Hartland at the University of Waikato are focusing research on "Hidden terrestrial stores of organic carbon: are groundwater aquitards a globally significant carbon sink?".

 Research has also been completed directly for Geoscience Australia and industry partners.